-And also, it is necessary to point out here that the visitors are not alone in the car; they are watched closely as they drive by a surveillance guide who is a staff of the complex.
+Also, it is necessary to point out here that the visitors are not alone in the car; they are watched closely as they drive by a surveillance guide who is a staff of the complex.

-There is a computer room in the complex where visitors can create their own vehicles through software.
+There are two cinemas (small ones, though) in Autostadt and two 60-meter-long glass silos used to preserve new Volkswagen products.
+The computer room in the complex allows visitors to create their vehicles through software.
 The nearby hotel to book is Courtyard by Marriott Wolfsburg.

+What are you waiting for?
 Get a skip-the-line admission ticket now.

 See Related: German Oktoberfest

-Allerpark in Wolfsburg
+3. Allerpark in Wolfsburg

 Address: Allerpark 4, 38448 Wolfsburg, Germany